ila49/Read_COM/README.md

 # Read_COM
-Reading data from COM-port (flash memory of UAV) and writing it to formatted text file.
+Reading raw flight data from COM-port (flash memory of UAV) and writing it to formatted text file.